 There are several reasons – non-cancer related – you might have received an abnormal result:

 - Lab error.
 Humans aren’t perfect and those dedicated lab technicians are looking at microscopic cells.
 There might be an error in their reading, wires can get crossed or a wrong box can be checked, etc.

 - Infection or inflammation.
 Any existing infection – known or not – can cause inflammation in your cervical tissue.
 This can lead to an abnormal reading.
 Further tests will illuminate whether you have an existing infection.
 If so, you will be able to start treatment.

 - Trichomonas vaginalis.
 This is a sexually transmitted disease that causes painful urination, vaginal inflammation and discolored discharge with an odor.
 However, it can also be asymptomatic or you may have just been infected.
 Trichomoniasis is treated with a prescription.

 - Recent sexual activity.
 Inflammation, irritation and/or semen can affect Pap smear results.
-This is why we ask that you abstain from having sexual intercourse for 24 hours prior to your Pap smear.

 - HPV (Human Papilloma Virus).
 This is another STD that causes genital warts.
 While up to 60% of women may have the virus, the warts or affected tissues can be on the cervix, in the vagina or on the skin without women even realizing it.
 If left untreated, HPV can cause cervical cancer.